shafi-u/Shafi-u/README.md

 <br/>

 🧔🏾‍♂️️ &nbsp;I’m Shafiudeen and I'm excited to share my work with you!\
-👀 &nbsp;Interested in a career as a Cloud Engineer and Web Development.\
+👀 &nbsp;An aspiring Azure Administrator with a strong foundation in IT\
-🌴 &nbsp;Currently learning the fundamental skills required for Cloud Computing through Azure.\
+🌴 &nbsp;Currently gaining hands-on experience with Azure and other cloud technologies.\
-🔭 &nbsp;My goal is to improve my professional skills while working on Azure and Web Development projects.\
+🧪 &nbsp;I am passionate about learning and staying up to date with the latest developments in the field.\
-🧪 &nbsp;Like challenging myself to effectively improve my technical skills and grow as an individual.
+🔭 &nbsp;My goal is to improve my skills and becoming a skilled cloud professional.\

 ## 📜 &nbsp; Certifications